 To get there you get to choose between boat taxis and small planes.

 Caye Caulker is Ambergris Caye’s neighbor.
-Historically it was used by sailors, pirates and military fleets to replenish on fresh water.
+Historically it was used by sailors, pirates and military fleets to replenish fresh water.